OpenTermsArchive/docs/content/collections/create.en.md

 These settings ease the whole contribution process.

-In “General → Features”:
+- In “General → Features”
   - Disable “Wikis”.
   - Disable “Projects”.

-In “General → Pull Requests”:
+- In “General → Pull Requests”
   - Check only the “Allow squash merging” option, and set it to “Default to pull request title and commit details”.
   - Enable “Allow auto-merge”.
   - Enable “Automatically delete head branches”.

-In “Branches”:
+- In “Branches”
   - Add a branch protection rule for `main`.
     - Check “Require a pull request before merging”, check "Require approvals" and set “Required number of approvals before merging” to 1.
     - Check “Require status checks to pass before merging” and add `validate_modified_declarations` and `validate_schema` as required status checks.

-In “Actions → General → Actions permissions”:
+- In “Actions → General → Actions permissions”
   - Select “Allow all actions and reusable workflows”.

 #### Remove default labels